raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ nano index.js
 ```

+We will edit 5 parts of this file - bitcoind, database (db), API auth, jwt and indexer.
+Change following values for each part of the file.
+Values have to be inside single quotes `'abc'` and you use your corresponding password
+instead of "[ X ] PASSWORD"

-* Find and edit these lines inside "bitcoind" part to following values, they have to be inside single quotes `'abc'`
+* Find and edit these lines inside "bitcoind" part to following values

 ```sh
 bitcoind: {